bitnot/hackerrank-sync/readme.md

 ## What

 Downloads your solutions from HackerRank to your computer.
+[Like this.](https://github.com/bitnot/hackerrank-solutions)

 ## Why